Section 1. NAME

 - Waiver Request Hearing Committee

-- Eligibility waiver requests and violations of the by-laws of the Rhode Island Interscholastic League are addressed by the five (5) member Waiver Request Hearing Committee.
+- Waiver requests are addressed by the Waiver Request Hearing Committee.
 This committee consists of four members (high school administrators) selected by the Principals’ committee on Athletics and the Chairperson of the Principals’ Committee on Athletics.
 A majority vote of the members present is required for a decision.
 Hearings are held in August, October, and February, or at special meetings called in order to accommodate all waiver requests.

 - Appeals of decisions made by the Waiver Request Hearing Committee will be heard by the Principals’ Committee on Athletics.
 Principals Committee on Athletics meetings are scheduled for August, September (if needed), November, January, March and June.
 In extenuating circumstances, which would cause undue hardship, these Rules may be waived by 60% of the members of the Principal’s Committee on Athletics present and voting.
 See Article 8, Section 4, paragraph B.